-As your senator, I would prioritize legislation on these key issues to ensure that Vermont is an accessible and affordable place for families to live and thrive – click on each image to learn more.
+As your senator, I have prioritized legislation on these key issues to ensure that Vermont is an accessible and affordable place for families to live and thrive – click on each image to learn more.
 Additionally, you can read my broader positions on issues, updates providing expanded discussions of specific issues, and commitments to how I will serve you in the legislature.

 Our current system of funding schools is one of the most equitable in the country, and we need to ensure that we protect or strengthen this emphasis.
 I will work to ensure that local communities retain a strong voice in the future of their schools and that the state guarantees broad-based quality and equity for all students.

 I support publicly-financed Universal Primary Care for all Vermonters, including access to outpatient mental health and substance abuse treatment, as a first step toward implementing health care as a universal public good.